KinishaF/edible_vs_ornamental/README.md

 Which U.S. states grow the most edible and ornamental crops and how do these patterns relate to population size, income levels, and poverty rates?

 ## Sub-questions for Analysis
-1)	Trends Over Time
+1)	Trends Over Time:
-*	How have Edible Crops (acres harvested) and Ornamental Crop production (sales ($)) changed from 2012 to 2022?
+    -How have Edible Crops (acres harvested) and Ornamental Crop production (sales ($)) changed from 2012 to 2022?
-2)	Crop Prioritization Over Time
+2)	Crop Prioritization Over Time:
-*	How have Edible Crops changed between 2012 and 2022 by commodity (i.e. is the top crop for a state in 2012 still the top crop in 2022)?
+    -How have Edible Crops changed between 2012 and 2022 by commodity (i.e. is the top crop for a state in 2012 still the top crop in 2022)?
-3)	State-Level Agricultural Shifts
+3)	State-Level Agricultural Shifts:
-*	Which states increased or decreased their total acres harvested for edible crops between 2012 and 2022?
+    -Which states increased or decreased their total acres harvested for edible crops between 2012 and 2022?
-4)	Edible and Ornamental Crop Focus
+4)	Edible and Ornamental Crop Focus:
-*	Which states produce the highest volume of Edible Crops per capita?
+    -Which states produce the highest volume of Edible Crops per capita?
-*	What are the top Ornamental Crops in sales dollars ($)
-*	Which states generate the most revenue in Ornamental Crops?
+    -What are the top Ornamental Crops in sales dollars ($) -Which states generate the most revenue in Ornamental Crops?
-5)	Economic Correlations
+5)	Economic Correlations:
-*	Do states with higher poverty rates grow more food (or less)?
+    -Do states with higher poverty rates grow more food (or less)?
-*	Is there a correlation between Edible Crop production and median household income?
+    -Is there a correlation between Edible Crop production and median household income?

 ## Known Issues and Challenges
 *	Data Cleaning:  USDA Census data includes placeholder values like “D” (withheld data), which required regex